Hardie Scott: Career

+During World War II, he served in the U.S. Army before being discharged for deafness.

-Scott was elected as a Republican to the Eightieth, Eighty-first, and Eighty-second Congresses.
+Scott was elected as a Republican to the Eightieth, Eighty-first, and Eighty-second Congresses, from 1947 to 1953.
 He was not a candidate for renomination in 1952.
 In Congress, Scott introduced the bill that authorized the creation of what eventually became Independence National Historical Park.

+Scott was then a counsel for the State Securities Commission.
+He was an associate counsel with Dechert, Price & Rhoads until his retirement.

+Personal life

-Hardie Scott was married to Mrs. MacRoy Jackson (née Almira Geraldine Rockefeller.)
+Scott was married to Mrs. MacRoy Jackson (née Almira Geraldine Rockefeller.) in 1952.
+They bred and trained race horses.